-2.2.10.1 The present procedures may be used in developing and correcting the programs needed in survey of manufacture of steel intended for use at low temperatures (refer to 3.5) including the steel marked with upper index "Arc" (refer to 3.5.2.1).
+2.2.10.1 The present procedures may be used in developing and correcting the programs needed in survey of manufacture of steel intended for use at low temperatures (refer to $\underline{3.5}$) including the steel marked with index "Arc" (refer to $\underline{3.5.3}$).
 The present provisions apply to:

-procedures for determining the temperature of a ductile-brittle transition to estimate the material property with regard to retarding the spread of brittle failure (T{kb} , NDT, DWTT);
+procedures for determining the temperature of a ductile-brittle transition to estimate the material property with regard to retarding the spread of brittle failure (T{kb}, NDT, DWTT);

-procedures for determining crack resistance parameter CTOD for the base metal and the heat-affected zone (HAZ) in testing the specimens cut out from butt-welded joints.
+procedures for determining crack resistance parameter CTOD for the base metal, the heat-affected zone (HAZ) and weld metal in testing the specimens cut out from butt-welded joints.

-Where one procedure for steel production is concerned (smelting, rolling, condition of supply), the results of tests carried out for the greatest thickness of rolled products may be extended to the rolled products of less thickness.
+Where one procedure for steel production is concerned (smelting, rolling, condition of supply), the results of tests carried out for the greatest thickness of rolled products may be extended to the rolled products with thicknesses smaller by 40 %, of all lower grades and strength levels where chemical composition, production technology and technology of thermal processing are identical to the tested material.
+At that, if, according to the calculations, the spread reaches the thickness of 15 mm and less, the minimum thickness approved by the Register shall exceed 15 mm."